jlento/atm-doc/slurm/README.md

 ### In the computing node you can use htop, ps, etc to see what's going on!

-  You can check if the cpu cores are actually working 100%, and does the number of processes / threads match tp the number of cpu cores, or at least is what you expected.
+  You can check if the cpu cores are actually working 100%, and does the number of processes / threads match the number of reserved cpu cores, or at least is what you expected.

 ```console